 - six days in a single workweek.

 Employers must pay time and a half for work in excess of these hours.
-They must also make this payment by the payday for the next regularly planned payment.6
+They must also make this payment by the payday for the next regular payday.6

-A commission is an amount of money a person earns when he/she sells something.
+A commission is the amount of money a person earns when he/she sells something.
 The law says that commissions are in fact wages that an employer must pay.7